pennersr/django-allauth/docs/common/templates.rst

 The templates that are offered out of the box are intentionally plain and without any styling.
-We do not want to pick a side in the multitudes of frontend styling options out there, and the look and feel typically should be adjusted to match the branding of your poject.
+We do not want to pick a side in the multitudes of frontend styling options out there, and the look and feel typically should be adjusted to match the branding of your project.
 Therefore it is recommended that you copy all templates over to your own project and adjust them as you see fit.

 Having said that, over time the years the complexity of authentication grew